edgepointlearning/edgepointlearning.com/src/collections/_posts/2018/2018-10-31-future-of-corporate-training-2019.md

 ---
-title:    What Should We Expect For The Future of Corporate Training In 2020?
+title:    What Should We Expect For The Future of Corporate Training?
 permalink: /blog/future-of-corporate-training-2019/
 date: 2019-10-10
 author: { name: Corey Bleich }
 image: blog/2018/2018-10-31-future-of-corporate-training-2019.jpg
-meta: As we near the end of 2019, it’s time to look forward to what’s next in the future of corporate training.
+meta: It’s time to look forward to what’s next in the future of corporate training.
 Here's what you can expect.
 ---

-As we near the end of 2019, it’s time to look forward to what’s next in the future of corporate training.
 It seems that new corporate training trends are embracing technology now more than ever, but what does the future of employee training look like for your business?

 ## What are some of the emerging corporate training trends?

-At [EdgePoint Learning](https://www.edgepointlearning.com/), we believe the biggest shift in 2020 is going to be training that occurs seamlessly in the flow of work.
+At [EdgePoint Learning](https://www.edgepointlearning.com/), we believe the biggest shift in the future of eLearning is going to be training that occurs seamlessly in the flow of work.
 Compartmentalized trainings (i.e., on Thursday morning you go to a training, then you put that manual back on the shelf and keep working in the afternoon) are being phased out as on-the-job training with immediate application emerges as a major trend.

 And this only makes sense with the way your employees are living out in the world.